Camilla Battista da Varano

-Camilla Battista da Varano O.S.C., (9 April 1458 – 31 May 1524), from Camerino, Italy, was an Italian princess and a Poor Clare nun and abbess.
+Camilla Battista da Varano OSCl, (9 April 1458 – 31 May 1524), from Camerino, Italy, was an Italian princess and a Poor Clare nun and abbess.
 She is venerated as a saint in the Catholic Church.

 Early life

 Varano was born out of wedlock in Camerino, Macerata, in the Marche region of Italy, the daughter of noblewoman Cecchina di Maestro Giacomo and Giulio Cesare da Varano, the Duke of Camerino.
 She was raised by Giulio Cesare's wife, Giovanna Malatesta.
 Both her father and stepmother were very fond of her, and she grew up in the splendour of the court, receiving an education which included grammar and rhetoric.

-When she was 10 years old Varano was so impressed with the preaching of Friars Domenico of Leonessa and Peter of Mogliano that every Friday she would who meditate on the passion of Christ.
+When she was 10 years old Varano was so impressed with the preaching of Friars Domenico of Leonessa and Peter of Mogliano that every Friday she would meditate on the passion of Christ.
 One day Verano came across a booklet that contained a meditation on the Passion of Christ divided into fifteen parts (to be recited like a Rosary) and she began to read it every Friday, while on her knees before a crucifix.
 She also then began other practices such as fasting on bread and water, keeping night vigils.
 At this time she continued to spend time playing music, singing, dancing, promenading, and other youthful pursuits abundant in court life.

 From the ages of 18–21, she went through three years of deep spiritual struggles against the allurements of the world.
 Her father did all in his power to force his daughter into marriage, even to the extent of imprisoning her.
 During these two and half years, she reported having very deep conversions with Christ, and she received many divine visitations.
 She claimed that Jesus had given her 'three fragrant spring lilies': an intense hatred of the world, a heart-felt humility and a burning desire to endure evil.
-She composed her first written work in this time, a Lauda (Praises), which was about the joy she felt in knowing that Christ loved her.
+She composed her first written work in this time, a Lauda ("Praise"), which was about the joy she felt in knowing that Christ loved her.
 She claimed that she once saw Christ (in answer to her desire to see Him), but she saw only His back as He was walking away.
 She also experienced seven months of severe physical illness and depression.